 Rules and Regulations for the Alabama State Parks

 Over the last 20 years, the Alabama State Park system has hosted a consistent visitation rate of 4 to 5 million customer occurrences each year, demonstrating that people love their parks.
 This same park system has consistently been recognized as being one of the most efficient in the nation, with 80 to 90 percent of the annual funding coming from customer fees, not taxes.
 These achievements did not happen by accident.
 They are the result of over 80 years of dedicated effort on the part of our elected officials, park employees, local partners and of course, the loving patronage of our park customers.

 Dog-Friendly Policies at Alabama State Park

-We love dogs and we understand that our visitors travel and vacaion with their entire family, including their dogs.
-They are always welcome on a leash and we offer some dog-friendly overnight accomdations to make your stay more enjoyable.
+We love dogs and we understand that our visitors travel and vacation with their entire family, including their dogs.
+They are always welcome on a leash and we offer some dog-friendly overnight accommodations to make your stay more enjoyable.